aptise/peter_sslers/README.md

 	# - test suite that responds to public requests
 	export SSL_LETSENCRYPT_API_VALIDATES=True

-Tests are done on a sqlite database as specified in `test.ini` AND WILL REQUIRE CUSTOMIZATION FOR YOUR OPENSSL location
+Tests are done on a SQLite database as specified in `test.ini` AND WILL REQUIRE CUSTOMIZATION FOR YOUR OPENSSL location

 The `test.ini` should also reflect the openssl for your distribution.
 YOU PROBABLY HAVE TO EDIT THIS.